Coronavirus and your wedding

 Guests must only attend if they are feeling well and do not have any respiratory or COVID-19 symptoms.

 Restrictions on dancing at weddings have also been reintroduced.
 A maximum of 20 people can dance and they must be part of the wedding party.
 Rotation of the 20 people is not allowed.

 What about social distancing measures?

-Can we get married now and have the big ceremony and reception later?
+Can we get married in a small ceremony now and have a bigger ceremony later?